derekgbridge/artificial_intelligence_2023_2024/README.md

 You will also find that a web page opens in your web browser.
 As you interact with this web page, your requests are being sent to the local server and its responses are sent back to the browser and used to update the page.

 The URL of this page will be (something like) http://localhost:8889/tree.
-It lists the contents of your artificial_intelligence folder.
+It lists the contents of your artificial_intelligence_2023_2024 folder.
 Click until you get to the folder where you want to do your work.

 If you have any existing Jupyter notebooks, you will see them with file extension .ipynb.
 Clicking on them opens them in a new tab.